-Web push notifications have made their mark felt for quite some time now.
+iPhone users account for more than 45% of all smartphone users in the United States, and the number is just growing.
 All the leading browsers with the exception of Safari on iOS support service workers and web push API.
-While Safari does support push notifications on Mac OS, there is no green signal for push notification iOS.
+While Safari does support push notifications on Mac OS, there is no green signal for web push notification on iOS yet.

 One of the most frequently asked questions by developers is when would they get push notification iOS (iPhones and iPads).
 They have been waiting for iOS push notifications since Chrome extended web push API, back in April 2015.